Challenges and Commitments

 Reducing water Consumption by3Rs

-For more about the water management project for sustainability, see the 2022 Integrated Sustainability Report at Integrated Sustainability Report 2022
+For more details on the Sustainable Water Management Program, please refer to the Company’s 2024 Integrated Sustainability Report at Integrated Sustainability Report 2024

-For details about performance data on water resource management, see Performance Data
+For more details on water resource management performance, please visit Performance Data 2024

 Water Risk Assessment GRI 303-1 (2018)